- Posted by commsdeclare

 - Is it honestly representative of the organisation’s main business (more than 50%) or is it designed to distract from its main business?

-- Does its success rely on technology that does not exist or that will take many years to start working?
+- Does its success rely on technology that does not exist or that will take decades to start working?

 - Will fossil fuel companies or those with high carbon emissions profit?